 We know great things happen when promising students have the space to be creative and pursue their individual interests.
 This year, the AISC Education Foundation will start funding undergraduate research grants, giving undergrads the rare opportunity to spend a term studying structural steel design and construction under the direction of a faculty sponsor.

 In addition, we’ve expanded the Adopt-a-School program to allow faculty and fabrication companies to build on their existing relationships with expanded activities.
-These activities could range from shop tours and lab material donations to development of a full course such as a capstone project or an architecture studio focused on steel design and fabrication.
+These activities could range from shop tours and lab material donations to the development of a full course such as a capstone project or an architecture studio focused on steel design and fabrication.
 This program offers endless possibilities for faculty who know how their students learn best.

 Stay tuned next year for a new faculty internship program designed to give educators who haven’t worked in the industry some valuable hands-on experience to draw on when they teach.
 We’re also launching travel-based programs that will develop stronger connections between students and industry, both inside and outside the classroom.